jkru3/digital-garden/content/portfolio.md

 1. tailor resumes to specific job postings
 2. notify me whenever a company career page i’m interested in adds a new role

 right now, it’s finicky and only setup for personal use, but when i’ve refined it more, i’m interested in turning this into a simple open-source tool anyone can use

+### TODOs
+- [ ] resumes
+	- [ ] compile .tex files without an extension
+	- [ ] make a crude UI
+- [ ] *alerts*
+	- [ ] print the diff of changes in career pages for
+	- [ ] make a crude UI
+	- [ ] reassess concurrency usage

 ---
 ## X/Twitter engagement maximizer